 - All courses are taught by appropriately certified instructors.

-- Registration ends five days prior to the first class.
+- Registration ends one week prior to the first class.

 - An administrative fee will be charged for those not meeting pre-test requirements.